BATTERY MONITORING RELAY

 - Turn OFF the supply.

-- Connect DC supply plus to terminal JA1 and DC supply minus to terminal JA2.
+- Connect DC supply plus to terminal JA1 and supply minus terminal JA2.

-- Activate the DIP-SWITCH number 3 down to its 'ON' position; this will disable the USB PORT.
+- Activate the DIP-SWITCH number 3 to its 'ON' position, disabling the USB PORT.

 - Turn on the DC supply; the Be48 will turn on all LEDs for a second.